On the 1D Cubic Nonlinear Schrodinger Equation in an Almost Critical Space: Linear and Bilinear Estimates

 Again by testing atoms in $U_{\Delta}^2$ space, the above proposition implies \begin{cor} The following estimate holds: \begineq \v P_{>\lam}(u \bar{v})\v_{L_{x,t}^2}\lesim \lam^{-1/2}\v u\v_{U_{\del}^2}\v v\v_{U_{\del}^2} \endeq \end{cor}

-Combining the above bilinear estimate with the interpolation of $U^2$ and $V^2$ spaces in Proposition \ref{prop2.5} we get the following variant of the bilinear estimate: \begin{cor} For $m,n\in\mathbf{Z}$, with $m\gg n$, and $u_m, u_n$ the frequency localization of $u$ near $m$ and $n$, the following estimate holds on the time interval $[0, 1]$: \begineq \v u_m u_n\v_{L^2L^2}\lesim \frac{\ln^2(m-n)}{(m-n)^{1/2}}\v u_m\v_{V_{\del}^2}\v u_n\v_{V_{\del}^2} \endeq Moreover for the proof of the large data local well-posedness, we will work in a small time interval $[0,T]$, then the following estimate becomes necessary: \begineq \v u_m u_n\v_{L^2L^2}\lesim T^{\theta/4} \frac{\ln^{2(1-\theta)}(m-n)}{(m-n)^{(1-\theta)/2}}\v u_m\v_{V_{\del}^2}\v u_n\v_{V_{\del}^2} \endeq where $\theta$ is any given real number in $(0,1)$. \end{cor}
+Combining the above bilinear estimate with the interpolation of $U^2$ and $V^2$ spaces in Proposition \ref{prop2.5} we get the following variant of the bilinear estimate: \begin{cor} For $m,n\in\mathbb{Z}$, with $m\gg n$, and $u_m, u_n$ the frequency localization of $u$ near $m$ and $n$, the following estimate holds on the time interval $[0, 1]$: \begineq \v u_m u_n\v_{L^2L^2}\lesim \frac{\ln^2(m-n)}{(m-n)^{1/2}}\v u_m\v_{V_{\del}^2}\v u_n\v_{V_{\del}^2} \endeq Moreover for the proof of the large data local well-posedness, we will work in a small time interval $[0,T]$, then the following estimate becomes necessary: \begineq \v u_m u_n\v_{L^2L^2}\lesim T^{\theta/4} \frac{\ln^{2(1-\theta)}(m-n)}{(m-n)^{(1-\theta)/2}}\v u_m\v_{V_{\del}^2}\v u_n\v_{V_{\del}^2} \endeq where $\theta$ is any given real number in $(0,1)$. \end{cor}

 \begin{rem} Here we do interpolation for two terms, i.e. replace both $U_{\del}^2$ norms on the right hand side of \eqref{E3.4} by $V_{\del}^2$.
-Actually it suffices to do only one, but this will not give any improvement to the final result (for example, this doesn't improve the restriction $\gamma>2$ in Theorem \ref{thm1.8}), hence we choose to do both, which will also simplify the forthcoming calculation. \end{rem}
+In fact it suffices to do only one, but this will not give any improvement to the final result (for example, this does not improve the restriction $\gamma>2$ in Theorem \ref{thm1.8}), hence we choose to do both, which will also simplify the forthcoming calculation. \end{rem}

-\noin{\bf Proof of Corollary \ref{cor3.5}:} The first estimate will be obtained by interpolating \eqref{E3.4} with the following H"older's inequality \begineq \|u_m u_n\|_{L^2 L^2}\lesim \|u_m\|_{L^4L^4}\|u_n\|_{L^4L^4}\lesim \|u_m\|_{L^8L^4}\|u_n\|_{L^8L^4}\lesim \|u_m\|_{U_{\del}^8}\|u_n\|_{U_{\del}^8}. \endeq To be precise, we take $M\in \mb{N}$ to be chosen later.
+\noin{\bf Proof of Corollary \ref{cor3.5}:} The first estimate will be obtained by interpolating \eqref{E3.4} with the following H\"older's inequality \begineq \|u_m u_n\|_{L^2 L^2}\lesim \|u_m\|_{L^4L^4}\|u_n\|_{L^4L^4}\lesim \|u_m\|_{L^8L^4}\|u_n\|_{L^8L^4}\lesim \|u_m\|_{U_{\del}^8}\|u_n\|_{U_{\del}^8}. \endeq To be precise, we take $M\in \mb{N}$ to be chosen later.
 By Proposition \ref{prop2.5}, there exists $u_{m,1}, u_{m,2},u_{n,1}, u_{n,2}$ such that

 then

 by choosing $M\sim \ln(m-n)$, we could get the bound on the right hand side of $\eqref{interbilinear}$.\\ The estimate $\eqref{interbilinear2}$ just follows from $\eqref{interbilinear}$ and H\"older's inequality: